cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ### Parameters and Route Creation

-After a `CLIContext` is created for the CLI command, the command is parsed to create a query route and arguments.
+The next step is to parse the command or request, extract the arguments, create a `queryRoute`, and encode everything.

-The command contains arguments; in this case, `query` contains a `delegatorAddress`.
+In this case, `query` contains a `delegatorAddress` as its only argument.
 Since requests can only contain `[]byte`s, the `CLIContext` `codec` is used to marshal the address as the type `QueryDelegatorParams`.
-All query arguments (e.g. the `staking` module also has `QueryValidatorParams` and `QueryBondsParams`) have their own types that the application `codec` understands how to encode.
+All query arguments (e.g. the `staking` module also has `QueryValidatorParams` and `QueryBondsParams`) have their own types that the application `codec` understands how to encode and decode.
 All of this logic is specified in the module [`querier`](.//building-modules/querier.md).

-A `route` is also created for `query` so that the application will understand how to route it.
+A `route` is also created for `query` so that the application will understand which module to route the query to.
 Baseapp will understand this query to be a `custom` query in the module `staking` with the type `QueryDelegatorDelegations`.
 Thus, the route will be `"custom/staking/delegatorDelegations"`.

 ### ABCI Query

 The `CLIContext`'s main `query` function takes the `route`, which is now called `path`, and arguments, now called `key`.
 It first retrieves the RPC Client (called the **node**) configured by the user to relay this query to, and creates the `ABCIQueryOptions` (parameters formatted for the ABCI call).
-The node is used to make the ABCI call, `ABCIQueryWithOptions`.
+The node is then used to make the ABCI call, `ABCIQueryWithOptions`.

-From here, continue reading about how the CLI command is handled by skipping to the [Tendermint and ABCI](#tendermint-and-abci) section, or first read about how to make the same `query` using the [REST Interface](#rest).

-## REST

-Another interface through which users can make queries is a REST interface.

 ## Tendermint and ABCI

+With a call to `ABCIQueryWithOptions()`, `query` arrives at the consensus engine portion of its lifecycle.
 Nodes running the consensus engine (e.g. Tendermint Core) make ABCI calls to interact with the application.
 At this point, `query` exists as an ABCI `RequestQuery` and the [ABCI Client](https://github.com/tendermint/tendermint/blob/51b3428f5c0f4fdd2e469147cd90353faa4bd704/abci/client/client.go#L16-L50) calls the ABCI method [`Query()`](https://tendermint.com/docs/spec/abci/abci.html#query) on the application.

 Read more about ABCI Clients and Tendermint RPC in the Tendermint documentation [here](https://tendermint.com/rpc).